Did you know that if you eat raw honey at bedtime you can burn more body fat in your sleep than walking at a fast pace for two hours? Here's how...

 Raw honey is sweeter than sugar so a small amount of raw honey is sufficient in place of a large amount of sugar.

 Raw honey contains living nutrients that stabilise the blood sugar and burn body fat.
 Sugar spikes blood sugar levels and increases body fat.

 And the living nutrients in raw honey stimulate the body's metabolism and increases its fat-burning capacity.

 The Latin Honey Shop has a selection of single origin gourmet raw honeys from the most exotic parts of Latin America.

-With its powerful medicinal and fat-burning properties our delicious Red Gumbo Limbo Honey is higher in digestive enzymes and has a lower glycaemic index than commercial supermarket honeys.
+With their powerful medicinal and fat-burning properties these two honeys are higher in digestive enzymes and have a lower glycaemic index than commercial supermarket honeys.

 Click on our Shop link above to browse our selection of honeys or to make a purchase.